-- 10.3.a To begin the game, a free pass is awarded to the visiting team in the centre zone.
-To begin the second period, a free pass is awarded to the home team in the centre zone. - Case 1: Team B is incorrectly awarded the free pass to begin a period.
+- 10.3.b The free pass award to begin overtime is determined by the tossing of a coin by the on-ice officials.
+The team that wins the coin toss is awarded the free pass in the centre zone to start play.
+The other team has the choice of ends to defend.
+If additional overtime periods are required, the teams will exchange ends for each overtime period and the free pass award will alternate between teams. - Case 1: Team B is incorrectly awarded the free pass to begin a period.
 The whistle is blown to start play and play is stopped when Team B scores a goal. - a.
 Prior to resuming play, the on-ice officials are made aware of the incorrect free pass award and agree that an error was made. - b.
 After resuming play, the on-ice officials are made aware of the incorrect free pass award and agree that an error was made. - Ruling 1: a.
 Team B's goal is nullified.
-The game clock is reset to the appropriate time to commence a new period and Team A is awarded the free pass to commence play. - b.
+The game clock is reset to the appropriate time to commence a new period and Team A is awarded the free pass to commence play.
+(Rules 10.3.a & 11.4.f) - b.
 The goal stands and play continues.
 After the whistle has been blown to resume play, the opportunity to request the correction of a ruling error is forfeited.
+(Rules 10.3.a & 11.4.f Note)